parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 from doing what they are meant to do and that no one else is in a position to do; it also hinders the development of the team.

-CTOs need to learn to set goals and performance expectations, and then let the team do the work.
+CTOs need to set goals and performance expectations, and then let the team do the work.
 They have to let people make mistakes and learn from them.
-CTOs should refrain from stepping in to fill a skills gap; instead, they should work to fill the skills gap, by coaching or getting their teams required training.
-CTOs should be explaining the goals, clarifying what good looks like, and giving frequent, respectful, feedback when it falls short of expectations.
+CTOs should refrain from stepping in to fill a skills gap; instead, they should work to *identify and overcome* the skills gap, by coaching, getting their teams required training, and hiring new talent.
+Good hires rise to a challenge.
+CTOs should be explaining the goals, clarifying what good looks like, and giving frequent, respectful feedback when it falls short of expectations.
 The best CTOs find a good balance between only praising and only criticizing.
 Instead of praising absolute performance, they tend to talk about improvement (e.g. "the scrum velocity looks better this month than earlier").
 They also point out room for improvement with empathy (e.g. "While the release velocity has increased, so has the rate of failed deployments.
 What is the cause?
 How can I help?").

 ### Dive Deep, Judiciously

-CTOs, fear losing touch with reality, and missing out on a developing crisis in the technology function.
+CTOs fear losing touch with reality.
+Many were bitten by missing out on a developing crisis in their technology function.
+Therefore, new CTOs are often tempted to try to understand everything, and quickly find themselves overwhelmed.

 The best CTOs do *occasional* deep dives.
-They find a recurring problem, and go down layers to find the root cause.
+They learn how to ask good questions and focus on *recurring*, not one-off, problems.
+Once, they find a recurring problem, they go down multiple layers and across organizational boundaries to find the root cause.
 They do not stop with the first plausible reason that comes up but look at multiple possible reasons, and for each, ask *why*, over and over.
 This may end up with pair-programming with a developer for a while, or spend time debugging an infrastructure problem with your best systems engineer.
 The CTO then comes back up and makes technical decisions based on relatively hands-on knowledge.
 Of course, before making the decision, the CTO would have first formulated it as a hypotheses and checked-in with many team members and other stakeholders who'd be impacted by the decision, as a form of a "smoke test".

 What remains more of an art rather than a science is to know which problems to go deep into and which to trust your team to solve.
-CTOs should focus on recurring problems where the surface cause is seems easy to solve, but remains unsolved for some reason.
+CTOs should focus on recurring problems where the surface cause seems easy to solve, but remains unsolved for some reason.
 That indicates there is some underlying issue that your team cannot see or solve themselves.

 It may help to let the team know what you are doing, otherwise the team may feel that you are micro-managing in the worst possible way--randomly and inconsistently.
-A mentor CTO I had used to declare, loudly, "Hold on!
+I had a mentor CTO who used to declare, loudly, "Hold on!
 Can I please try to solve this problem?"
 He had previously told his team that he would occasionally do that to stay sharp.
-They respected him the more for it, even though often it took longer for the engineers to explain the problem to the CTO, as the CTO would ask deceptively naive questions.
+They respected him the more for it, even though often it took longer for the engineers to explain the problem to the CTO than solve it themselves.
+The CTO would ask deceptively naive questions that would occasionally lead to an "a ha" moment, when the team had found a root cause for several issues or when they discovered the problem had a radically simpler, non-obvious solution.

 ### Look Outside to Gain Perspective